 Just attach your completed pro forma Form 1120 to Form 5472.
-Then, mail it in.
-However, the standard Form 1120 mailing addresses won’t work.
+Then, mail or Fax it in.
+If you decide to mail the forms, the standard Form 1120 mailing addresses won’t work.
 You can find the correct address in the filing instructions for Form 5472.

 Sounds Complicated—how about a Little Help?

 If this all sounds confusing—or you just don’t have the time—trust me, you aren’t alone.
 Every year, countless foreign persons turn to CPAs to help with filing for their single-member LLCs.
 And considering the penalties for getting it wrong, it’s worth doing.
 If you have any more questions, I’d be happy to answer them.
 I’m already helping several clients with foreign-owned single member LLCs, so I’ve learned a thing or two.

 Click Here to contact me.
 I’ll gather all documents to prepare the required forms and fax or mail them on their behalf.

 If you’re in need of professional bookkeeping services, we recommend visiting our subsidiary, URSA Services LLC.
 They specialize in keeping your finances in order so you can focus on growing your business.
 Don’t worry, we’ll still be here to handle all your tax needs.
 Visit URSA Services LLC today to learn more!!